With stiff competition for each job opening, how do you sell yourself on a resume to stand out in the crowd?

 Your skills, experience, and results are the product, and it’s your job to sell yourself by using a good story to tell the hiring manager why they should interview you.

-Make it easy for a hiring manager to pick you for an interview by telling a story that matches the job they have open.
+Make it easy for a hiring manager to pick you for an interview by telling a story that matches their open job.

-You only need to include the information that is relevant to the hiring manager.
+You only need to include relevant information to the hiring manager.

 Take an editor’s eye to your resume.

-Is there anything that the hiring manager wouldn’t bother asking you about during an interview because it’s not relevant to the position they’re hiring for?
+Is there anything the hiring manager wouldn’t bother asking you about during an interview because it’s irrelevant to the position they’re hiring for?

 If your answer is yes, remove that information from your resume.